 Over the years, research has slowly proved the fallacy of the “all fat is bad” argument.
 In fact, we now understand that fats are necessary parts of a healthy lifestyle and body.
 Monounsaturated and polyunsaturated fats are “essential,” meaning that your body doesn’t produce them on its own and must get them via dietary intake.

 Would you be surprised to know that monounsaturated fats can help prevent depression, protect you from heart disease and even prevent certain kinds of cancer?
-It’s an important element in many of the body’s processes and is also associated with lower body fat content.
+As many people are discovering on the keto diet, these fats are an important element in many of the body’s processes and are also associated with lower body fat content.
 It’s true.

 What Is Monounsaturated Fat?